 We may share your personal data in relation to your Business, with other organisations in our group for monitoring and reporting purposes, as well as procurement opportunities deemed as viable for you to be considered as a potential supplier.
-This includes, but is not strictly limited to our funding partners, East London Business Alliance (ELBA), Canary Wharf Group plc and Newham College’s, Centre for Innovation and Partnerships (CIPS) and our sister organisation South London Procurement Network (SLPN).
+This includes, but is not strictly limited to our partners, Canary Wharf Group plc and Qatari Diar LLP and our sister organisation East London Business Place (ELBP).

 We may sometimes contract with third parties to supply certain services.
 These may include training provision, training venue hire, and marketing.
 In some cases, those third parties may require access to some or all of your personal data that we hold.

 - We provide your Business Name, Contact Name, Contact Number, Email Address and Borough data to our third party training providers as part of workshop registration and 1 to 1 session bookings.